manylollol/Chess-Clock/README.md

-# Chess Clock

-A digital chess clock built from scratch using microcontrollers, rotary encoders, LEDs, and an LCD display.
-Tracks time and turns for each player.
-Includes RGB indicators and a buzzer for alerts.

-## Components
+Components

-- Arduino Nano
+Arduino Nano

-- TM1637 Displays (2)
+LCD Display (PCF8574-based)

-- Rotary Encoders (2)
+Rotary Encoders (2)

-- Push Buttons (4)
+Push Buttons (4)

-- RGB LEDs (2)
+RGB LEDs (2)

-- Buzzer (1)
+Buzzers (2)

-- Wires and resistors as needed
+Wires and resistors as needed

+Features

+Large LCD display for clear time visibility

+Dual buzzers for separate player alerts

+RGB LEDs indicate active player and time warnings

+Turn counter for each player

+Compact and ergonomic layout for comfortable use

+Adjustable time settings via rotary encoders

-## Usage
+Usage

-1. Assemble components according to wiring diagram.
+Assemble all components according to the wiring diagram.

-2. Upload the Arduino code to the microcontroller.
+Upload the Arduino code to the microcontroller.

-3. Use the buttons to switch turns and monitor time.
+Use the player buttons to switch turns and track time accurately.

-4. Observe LED and buzzer alerts as time runs low.
+Watch the LCD for time updates and listen for buzzer/LED alerts as time runs low.

-## Notes
+Notes

-- See journal entries for design, CAD models, and testing steps.
+See journal entries for design process, CAD models, and testing stages.

-- Ensure correct wiring for displays and buttons before powering on.
+Double-check all connections for the LCD and buzzers before powering the circuit.